 Ukraine is in Eastern Europe, bordering the Black Sea, between Poland, Romania, and Moldova in the west and Russia in the east.
 Temperate continental; Mediterranean only on the southern Crimean coast; precipitation disproportionately distributed, highest in west and north, lesser in east and southeast; winters vary from cool along the Black Sea to cold farther inland; summers are warm across the greater part of the country, hot in the south.
 Most of Ukraine consists of fertile plains (steppes) and plateaus, mountains being found only in the west (the Carpathians), and in the Crimean Peninsula in the extreme south.
 The official language is Ukrainian, which is closely related to Russian and Belarusian.
 Russian is widely used in Ukraine, notably in the east, south, Kyiv and Crimea.
 However, there are local sensitivities; speaking Russian in the west of the country or speaking Ukrainian in the east or Crimea may cause offence.
 The main religion is Christianity.
 The economy of Ukraine showed strong export-based growth of 5 to 10 percent, with industrial production growing more than 10 percent per year in the early 2000s before the impact of the financial crisis.
 Ukraine produces nearly all types of transportation vehicles and spacecraft.
 Antonov airplanes and KrAZ trucks are exported to many countries.
 The majority of Ukrainian exports are marketed to the European Union and CIS.
+The security risk for expatriates in Ukraine is high overall but extreme near the eastern border regions (Donetsk and Luhansk).
+Risks include protests, civilian clashes, weak rule of law, armed separatist militia groups, and sporadic fighting between rebels and government forces.
 The population in Ukraine is 45.9 Mil (2014 est.), while the inflation rate is 12% (2014 est.).

 Cost Of Living